black-cat-enthusiast/Blogdown_Test/README.md

-# Blogdown_Test
+# Purple Monkey Dishwasher
-A test of Blogdown
+A guide to creating reproduceable data analyses and visualizations in R.
+Prepared by JLB for the graduate students of the MPL.